 Rabbits are not what they seem.
-Under that cute, furry exterior can lurk a determined, self-motivated little devil that has the potential to be aggressive and sometimes downright horrid!
+Under that cute, furry exterior lurks a determined, self-motivated little devil that has the potential to be aggressive and sometimes downright horrid!

 Furthermore, a rabbit’s nature is not dependent upon how much it is handled as a baby, nor is it safe to assume that because a rabbit is nasty it must have had a bad experience in the past.

 The nature of a rabbit appears to be “set” very early on via hereditary genes, and although external experiences may “bend” a personality somewhat, the basic nature of the rabbit will become apparent at between 4-6 months of age for good or bad, whether we like it or not.
-Generally speaking, rabbits calm down as they get older, often becoming more placid at about 3-4 years, and if neutered this often helps considerably.
+Generally speaking, rabbits calm down as they get older, often becoming more placid at about 3-4 years.
 However, severe aggression in rabbits must not be taken lightly.
 I have personally seen the wounds on an owner’s face inflicted by a vicious house rabbit that leaped off a chair and attacked her – she needed five stitches in her face and will require cosmetic surgery to hide the scars.